Commuter Track

 • Do not require residential housing and visa/I-20 support*

-**Minors that will not be 16 years of age by June 16, 2024, are not eligible to apply for the Berkeley Pre-College Scholars Summer Virtual track.
-Students planning to enroll in course(s) in sessions A and/or B starting before June 18, 2023, must be 16 years of age by the start of their course(s).
-No exceptions will be granted for these program policies.
-Any student found in violation of these program policies will be removed from their course(s) and will have jeopardized their current and/or future participation in the Pre-College Scholars Program.
+High school graduates who will be 16 or 17 during the summer may apply for the Pre-College Scholars Program.
+Minors who will not be 16 years old by the start of the program are not eligible for the Berkeley Pre-College Scholars Summer Commuter track.
+Students enrolling in courses during sessions A and/or B must be 16 by the start of their course(s).
+No exceptions will be made to this policy.
+Students who violate this policy will be removed from their course(s) and may lose eligibility for the Pre-College Scholars Program.

 *International students who apply for this program under an existing visa are not eligible for any immigration support or advising and are responsible for being in compliance with their visa status.
 All Summer Sessions deadlines apply.
 Please visit the Summer Sessions deadline page for more information.